WandaChen/DataVisualizationProject/README.md

     - (Q3) They all have a similar trend.
     - (Q4) Not enough knowledge to make statement
     - (Q5) I don't know why this topic is significant to the people of today.
+2. My spouse:
+    - (Q1) band of items are similar, result of common background, contrast?
+    - (Q2) missing data points, important? outlier?
+    - (Q3) a few are close to 0%, then drift up.
+    - (Q4) wide spread of gaps ,median unknow.
+    - (Q5) How does the difference show the women's earnings gap?
+What is the mathematics formula to calculate the percentage?

 ### Resources
 1. OECD (2015), Gender wage gap (indicator). doi: 10.1787/7cee77aa-en (Accessed on 10 October 2015)